Jbleezy/BO2-Reimagined/README.md

 ### Leapers
 * Initial round always happens on round 5 or 6
 * No longer give each player 2000 points when rewarded a free perk powerup
-* Fixed getting kill points twice
+* Fixed gaining kill points twice

 ### Brutus
 * Increased round for initial spawn in coop from 5-7 to 9